ChiragKalra/Organiso/README.md

 However when deployed, it should be used to analyse entire conversations and classify them.
 Since most conversations contain more than 1 message, real life accuracy jumps to around 99%.

 ## Usage
 This app is in beta.
-However if you wanna check it out, a compiled apk is present in the release folder.
+However if you wanna check it out, download the apk from [here](https://github.com/ChiragKalra/sms-organiser-android/blob/master/app/release/app-release.apk).

 ## Related Projects
 * Code used to generate the tensorflow model at it's core : https://github.com/Sids2k-ChiragKalra/SMS-organizer